ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

 * Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, container parameters, strategies and entry points.
-* Contact one of the maintainers or coordinators in the Pull Request.
+* Contact one of the coordinators in the Pull Request.
-  The list of maintainers and coordinators can be found [here](/src/Refinery/maintenance.json)
+  The list of coordinators can be found [here](/src/Refinery/maintenance.json)
 * Every Pull Request with actual code changes, have to add or adapt unit tests.
 * The Pull Request must pass the CI integration.
   Be aware of the currently supported PHP versions and optimize your code according